 Hepatic abscesses are generally polymicrobial infections; anaerobes are common.
 The primary etiologic agent of liver abscesses in cattle is Fusobacterium necrophorum.
 In goats, most abscesses are due to Corynebacterium pseudotuberculosis, Arcanobacterium pyogenes, and Escherichia coli.
 Organisms less frequently isolated include Proteus sp, Mannheimia haemolytica, Staphylococcus epidermidis, S aureus, Rhodococcus equi, Erysipelothrix rhusiopathiae, and the yeast Candida krusei.
 In horses, hepatic abscesses often contain Streptococcus spp (S equi equi, S equi zooepidemicus), C pseudotuberculosis, or enterobacteria after ascending cholangiohepatitis or intestinal disease, and anaerobes.
 In pigs, hepatic abscesses develop after migration of ascarids into the bile ducts.

-The liver is particularly susceptible to abscess formation because it receives blood from the hepatic artery, the portal system, and the umbilical vein in the fetus and the newborn.
+The liver is particularly susceptible to abscess formation, because it receives blood from the hepatic artery, the portal system, and the umbilical vein in the fetus and the newborn.
 Hepatic abscesses are most prevalent in ruminants and uncommon in horses.
 Abscesses are associated with rumenitis (rumenitis-liver abscess complex), bacteremia, septic portal vein thrombosis, and parasite migration or extension from intestinal disease.
 They can also occur as sequelae of abdominal surgery.
 In neonates and young animals, abscesses may develop secondary to ascarid migration, bacterial septicemia, or ascending infection of the umbilical vein.
 In horses and cattle, signs may be similar to those seen with other abdominal abscesses and include intermittent colic, intermittent fever, and weight loss.
 Often, liver abscesses are subclinical in cattle.
+Hepatic ultrasound may prove diagnostic.
 Prognosis is generally poor because of lack of response to antimicrobial therapy or incomplete resolution.
-(See alsoliver abscesses in cattle, see Liver Abscesses in Cattle.)
+(Also see Liver Abscesses in Cattle.)